-Apple Fritters are one of the recipes people seem to love on my website, however, I do know that many home cooks have a fear of frying.
-SO why not make this AMAZING Apple Fritter Quick Bread instead (or in addition to).
+Apple Fritters are one of the more popular recipes people seem to love here on my website.
+I do know that many home cooks have a fear of frying.
+So why not make this AMAZING Apple Fritter Bread recipe instead??
+Or in addition to!

-I think this Apple Fritter Quick Bread is a delicious marriage of the Jewish Apple Cake from my youth and the Apple Fritters I often make for my family.
+I think this Apple Fritter Bread is a delicious marriage of the Jewish Apple Cake from my youth and the Apple Fritters I often make for my family.
 I do know it never lasts more than 24 hours in my house!
 There is just something about cooked apples, mmmm!
 They are delicious and a fantastic fall dessert recipe or even breakfast!

-The Fritters need to be enjoyed soon after cooking while the Fritter Bread ios good warm from the oven or the next day.
+The Fritters need to be enjoyed soon after cooking while the Fritter Bread is both delicious warm from the oven or the next day.
 Whichever one you choose to make I hope you become smitten!

-Personally, I don’t feel it matters.
+Personally, I don't feel it matters.
 You can choose your favorite apple or use a mix.
-I typically use a mix of granny smith (more of a tart apple) and honey crisp apples.
+I typically use a mix of granny smith (more of a tart apple) and honey crisp apples (sweeter).

 I hope you enjoy this easy quick bread recipe.
-If you enjoy making quick bread or apples in general, take a look at these recipes.
+If you enjoy baking savory bread recipes or sweet bread recipes take a look at the below.

 This Bacon Cheese Jalapeno Quick Bread is filled with all sorts of goodness.
 Enjoy warm from the oven, plain or with butter.
 Toast it, use it for sandwiches or enjoy alongside your favorite soup or salad.